|

 Description:

 Vibration Accel.
 P2P Radial or Vibration acceleration peak-to-peak radial is a measure of outliers present in the vibration.
+The signal is clearer in the radial direction, so only this axis is used.

 Advantages:

 The increasing values of the peak-to-peak signal show an early stage of bearing fault.
-It notifies the presence of a fault
+It notifies the presence of a fault significantly before the rise of the velocity vibration RMS.

-It is possible to confirm the presence of a fault with the envelop velocity spectrum analysis available in the motor asset
+It is possible to confirm the presence of a fault with the envelop velocity spectrum analysis available in the motor asset report.

 Indicator representation:

-Threshold-crossing
+Threshold-crossing status

 Long-term trend